Current Episode

 Mentioned in the show:

-Scrum Kickoff Planner: http://weisbart.com/kickoff
+Scrum Kickoff Planner: http://weisbart.local/kickoff

 Do you have a question for the show?
 Want the show notes or transcript? http://GetAgileAnswers.com